luisKisters/KoInsight/README.md

 **Installation:**
 1. Download the plugin ZIP bundle from the **"KOReader Plugin"** button in the main menu.
 1. Extract it into your `KOReader/plugins/` folder.
+1. For the plugin to be installed correctly, the file structure should look like this:
+    ```
+    koreader
+    └── plugins
+        └── koinsight.koplugin
+            ├── _meta.lua
+            ├── main.lua
+            └── ...
+    ```

 **Usage:**
 1. Open the KOReader app.